MaxRondelli/CONFVIRTUAL/README.md

 # CONFVIRTUAL

-CONFVIRTUAL project is a project made during Database course at University of Bologna.
+CONFVIRTUAL is a project made during Database course at University of Bologna.